rotundasoftware/cartero/README.md

 ## Overview

 The days of organizing directories by the type of files they contain are over.
 The new black is organizing applications into packages that contain HTML, JavaScript, css, images, and / or other assets.

-Both npm and Cartero define a package as a directory that contains a `package.json` file.
-In keeping with [parcelify](https://github.com/rotundasoftware/parcelify) and similar tools, style and other assets are enumerated in `package.json` files using glob notation, along with any transforms they require:
+An package is a directory that contains a [package.json](https://www.npmjs.org/doc/json.html) file.
+In addition to the npm spec, style and other assets may be enumerated in `package.json` files using glob notation, along with any transforms they require:

 ```
 {